precious-nmesoma/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Write a program that prints the alphabet in lowercase, followed by a new line.
 Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. >> README.md echo Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Write a program that prints the alphabet in lowercase, followed by a new line.